TheKnarf/beerjs.github.io/README.md

 ## Development setup

 You'll need Node.js and Yarn for development.
+Be aware that you'll have to clone the repo in the description under:

 ```
 git clone --branch dev git@github.com:TheKnarf/theknarf.github.io.git